KSPModdingLibs/KSPCommunityFixes/README.md

 - **[LostSoundAfterSceneSwitch](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/42)** [KSP 1.12.0 - 1.12.3]<br/> Fix audio source not being centered/aligned with the current vessel after scene switches, causing loss of vessel effects audio and random volume or left/right channel weirdness.
 - **[EVAKerbalRecovery](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/43)** [KSP 1.11.0 - 1.12.3]<br/> Fix recovery of EVAing kerbals either causing their inventory to be recovered twice or the science data they carry not being recovered, depending on the EVA kerbal variant/suit.
 - **[StickySplashedFixer](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/44)** [KSP 1.8.0 - 1.12.3]<br/> Fix vessel never leaving the splashed state if it starts out splashed, and decouples from its only splashed parts.
 This also fixes an issue where Splashed overrides Prelaunch as a situation.
+- **[RescaledRoboticParts](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/48)** [KSP 1.8.0 - 1.12.3]<br/> Fix rescaled robotics parts propagating their scale to childrens after actuating the servo in the editor

 #### Quality of Life tweaks